What Is Book Banning, and How Does It Affect Society?

 You’ve probably heard the oft-repeated maxim that people who don’t learn about the past are doomed to repeat it—and it’s as true now as it was when philosopher George Santayana wrote it in 1905.
 The effects of book bans and classroom censorship laws may be pushing American society closer and closer toward that becoming our reality.

-- Emily Knox, PhD, associate professor at the University of Illinois Urbana-Champaign’s School of Information Science and author of Book Banning in 21st-Century America
+- Emily Knox, PhD, is an associate professor at the University of Illinois Urbana-Champaign’s School of Information Science whose focus is on intellectual freedom and censorship.
+She’s also the author of Book Banning in 21st-Century America.

 - Brent C.J.
-Britton, an attorney specializing in censorship and intellectual property at de la Peña & Holiday LLP
+Britton is an attorney specializing in intellectual property at CoreX Legal.
+He previously handled cases involving censorship.

-- Pen America: “Banned in the USA: The Growing Movement to Censor Books in School”
+- Pen America: “Banned in the USA: State Laws Supercharge Book Suppression in Schools”

 - New York Times: “Book Ban Efforts Spread Across the U.S.”